ChiragkHumane/apnacollege-demo/README.md

 # apnacollege-demo
-This is demo file for Git and GitHub
+This is demo file for Git and GitHub.
+My name is Chirag Humane